cyanogilvie/Tcl.js/README.md

 What Is The License?
 --------------------

-jstcl is copyright Cyan Ogilvie, and licensed under the same terms as Tcl.
+Tcl.js is copyright Cyan Ogilvie, and licensed under the same terms as Tcl.
 (BSD-ish)

 Why Are All The Headings Questions?
 -----------------------------------